Contributor: Lakeland Behavioral Health System clinical team member, Erica Smith, M.A., NCC

-Methamphetamine is arguably one of the most destructive illicit substances being trafficked throughout the world today.
+Methamphetamine (Meth) is arguably one of the most destructive illicit substances being trafficked throughout the world today.
 It causes deterioration of the body’s blood vessels and tissues and actively prohibits the body from being capable of repairing itself.

 Additionally, the use of meth causes an extreme rise in body temperature, which can result in brain damage.
 A dangerous increase in one’s heart rate and a lowered resistance to illness can also result from meth use.